saivivekpotnuru/Askme-Hotel-bot/README.md

-# rasa-hotel-chatbot
+# ASK-Me chatbot
-A simple chatbot using Rasa.
+A BnB's hotel chatbot using RASA and NLP

 # About
 The chatbot responds to and handle the following basic functionalities